SAKryukov/multi-tenant-electron-host/Editor/plugins/plugins.readme.md

 1. `blankSpace`: the string constant
 1. `selectionLength`: read-only integer value
 1. `selectedText`: read-only string value
-1. `canFindNextPrevious`: boolean property
+1. `canFindNextPrevious`: Boolean property

 Methods:

-1. `cursorToPosition(line, column)` calculates position in file based on the cursor position; if `line` of `column` are valid but incorrct integer values, the closest position is returned
+1. `cursorToPosition(line, column)` calculates the position in the file based on the cursor position; if `line` or `column` values are incorrect, the closest position is returned
-1. `positionToCursor(position)` calculates cursor position as an array `[line, column]` based on the position in file
+1. `positionToCursor(position)` calculates the cursor position as an array `[line, column]` based on the position in the file
 1. `find(pattern)`
 1. `findNext()`
 1. `findPrevious()`